-Following the what-if scenario analysis, a series of risk mitigation measures were proposed to help inform a risk management process.
-In Table 1 a list is provided of short descriptors and descriptions of the various scenario analyses conducted using the VTRA 2010 analysis model.
-The effect of these risk mitigations measure were postulated on VTRA 2010 model's input parameters and the system wide relative effectiveness of these measures were evaluated utilizing the VTRA 2010 model.
+A series of risk mitigation measures were proposed to help inform a risk management process.
+Table 1 provides descriptions of the scenarios analyzed.
+The effect of risk mitigation measures were applied to VTRA 2010 model's input parameters and the system-wide and waterway zone specific relative effectiveness of these measures were evaluated.
 Detailed analysis result presentations by waterway zone for What-If and Risk Mitigation Measure (RMM) scenarios are posted at the following url: